jbboehr/oni-mods/src/LaserTurret/README.md

 - Skill: Critter Ranching II
 - Range: 7 tiles
 - Size: 1W * 1H
-- Tracking algorithm: critters in current room; oldest -> lowest incubation if same age
+- Tracking algorithm: critters in current room; critters selected in the filter; oldest -> lowest incubation if same age
 - Signal Logic: Continuously attack when not connected; Wait until target's completely dead after each kill when connected with True; Disabled when connected with False

 [h1]Known Glitch[/h1]